kellen-sun/Exploring_AI/README.md

 ### Result

-I was able to train a model with an accuracy in the mid-90s after some tweaking of my variables and could easily reach high 80% in accuracy after < 5min of training on a laptop.
+I was able to train a model with an accuracy in the mid-90s after some tweaking of my variables and could easily reach high 80% in accuracy after < 5min of training on a laptop (without GPU).

 ## 📁 File Search

-In this project, I used a sentence transformer to map a short string (such as file or directory name) into a 384 dimensional vector that represents the meaning of the word.
+In this project, I used a pre-trained sentence transformer to map a short string (such as file or directory name) into a 384 dimensional vector that represents the meaning of the word.
 This allows for a file search system based on semantic search which matches the query to strings of similar meanings.

+Given a query and a starting directory, I used ``os.walk`` to obtain all the subdirectories and files they contain recursively.
+Then, I used generated the embeddings for each filename and directory name.
+Finally, I went through all of them and found the one that matched the query the closest.

+The search algorithm could also be made faster by traversing the file structure as a graph.
+This uses the underlying assumption that folders which are grouped together likely have similar meanings.
+This would result in an approximate ``O(logn)`` time result which is a big step up from a brute force search of ``O(n)``, but might not always find the best item.

+## 💻 NanoGPT

+In this project, I learned about modern transformers by following Andrej Karpathy's YT tutorial, ["Let's build GPT: from scratch, in code, spelled out."](https://youtu.be/kCc8FmEb1nY)

+I created a model with nearly 2 million parameters which implemented self-attention on a bigram language model.
+I trained on 40,000 lines of Shakespeare's existing work (``input.txt``) with the goal of generating similar text.
+The final output generated can be found in ``output.txt``.

+This model has a character level generation.
+The model consists of 4 layers of 6 attention heads using a context window of 192 characters and 192 dimensions for embeddings.
+I trained it on a local cpu achieving a final loss of 1.4898.
+Each attention layer was fully connected with the next using a feed-forward layer with ReLU and dropout to prevent overfitting.
+Additionally, the model used an optimization by connecting previous layers directly to the end and from the source.
+This allows for faster training along the main branch which may not always need the head layers.

+I learned about the transformer model, embeddings, normalizing variance (to prevent softmax from being too skewed) and layer normalization.